bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/access-control-list.md

 Returns an integer corresponding to the access mode for the trustee specified by &lt;string&gt; of the given access control list.Example: effective access mode for "Administrators" of dacls of security descriptors of system folder as hexadecimal - Returns a hex value corresponding to the access mode of the system folder for users logged in as Administrators.

-# effective access system security permission for &lt;security account&gt; of &lt;access control list&gt; : boolean

-Returns `True` if the trustee specified by the security account has access system security permissions on the given access control list.

-# effective access system security permission for &lt;string&gt; of &lt;access control list&gt; : boolean

-Returns `True` if the trustee specified by &lt;string&gt; has access system security permissions on the given access control list.

 # effective append permission for &lt;security account&gt; of &lt;access control list&gt; : boolean

 Returns `True` if the trustee specified by the security account has append permissions on the given access control list.